ZipCodeCore/dashamaps.maven/README.md

     next: Node
 ```

-the hash-array needs to get initialized to 26 long of Node, with each value being 'a'..'z'.
+The hash-array needs to get initialized to 26 long of Node, with each value being 'a'..'z'.

-read in the list of words in `wordlist.txt`.
+Read in the list of words in `wordlist.txt`.
 Each word is on it's own line, with a value,
 and as each word is read, insert it into each of the three hash-maps, using the word as the key,
 and integer value as the value.